U.S. AIRBORNE TROOPS LIBERATE FIRST FRENCH TOWN

 Carentan, Cotentin Peninsula, France June 13, 1944

 Late Monday, June 5, 1944, the largest amphibious invasion in history was set to launch.
 The next day, June 6, D-Day, three Allied armies began depositing their precious cargo of men and equipment on five Normandy beaches and in multiple aerial drop zones behind them.
-By evening the first-day wave of 156,000 U.S., British, and Canadian infantry and airborne troops, backed by 5,000 ships and landing craft and 11,000 aircraft, had taken possession of Utah, Omaha, Gold, Juno, and Sword beaches.
-These five invasion beaches were the codenames for nearly 60 miles of coastline on the Cotentin Peninsula in Northwestern France.
-Facing the invaders were 80,000 Wehrmacht defenders, mostly German troops with a smattering of Osttroopen “volunteers” (Polish and Russian former POWs in German uniforms).
+By evening the first-day wave of 156,000 U.S., British, and Canadian infantry and airborne troops, backed by 5,000 ships and landing craft and 11,000 aircraft, had taken possession of Omaha, Utah, Gold, Juno, and Sword beaches.
+These five invasion beaches were the codenames for the 50‑mile/80‑kilometer stretch of Calvados and Cotentin coastline in Northwestern France.
+Facing the invaders were 80,000 Wehrmacht defenders, German troops with a large helping of Osttroopen “volunteers” (Polish and Russian former POWs in German uniforms).

 Deadly Paratrooper Brawl at Carentan, June 10–13, 1944